 Missing a key update or a new piece of guidance can leave your practice vulnerable.
 To stay informed, you need a reliable process for monitoring OIG communications.
 This could involve subscribing to OIG updates, regularly checking their website, or working with a partner who tracks these changes for you.
 Proactively seeking out this information is a cornerstone of an effective compliance program.

-Balancing Compliance Costs and Patient Care
+Balancing the Cost of Compliance with Patient Care

 Implementing and maintaining a thorough compliance program requires an investment of both time and money.
 There are costs associated with staff training, internal audits, and potentially new software or expert consultations.
 For many providers, it can feel like a difficult choice between allocating resources to administrative compliance and investing them directly in patient care.